packetcat/mastodon-documentation/Running-Mastodon/Production-Guide.md

 You will need to configure nginx to correctly serve your Mastodon instance to the world.

-(Reminder: Make sure to replace all instances of example.com with your own instance's domain sub-domain.)
+(Reminder: Make sure to replace all occurrences of example.com with your own instance's domain sub-domain.)

 Open a file in `/etc/nginx/sites-available`: